Pipelines

 Pipeline folders

-A branch may contain a large number of pipelines, which by default are listed alphabetically in the Pipelines panel.
+A branch may contain a large number of pipelines, which by default are listed alphabetically in the Pipelines tab.
 To organize pipelines in a branch, you can arrange them into named folders.
-Folders can also be nested inside folders, up to 10 levels deep, to create a structure that makes sense to you and your team.
+Folders can be nested inside folders, up to 10 levels deep, to create a structure that makes sense to you and your team.
 Pipeline names must be unique within a folder but can be duplicated in different folders.

 You can collapse or expand a folder by clicking the > icon.